housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-We also subscribe to the route parameters and obtain the page number.
-With this information, we can fetch the list of stories using our data service.
-To signal completion, we use `onCompleted()` to update a `listStart` variable which is used as the starting value of our ordered list (which you can see below).
+To signal completion, we use `onCompleted()` to update a `listStart` variable which is used as the starting value of our ordered list (which you can see in the markup below).
 We also scroll to the top of the window so the user is not stuck at the bottom of the page when he/she tries to switch pages.

 {% highlight html %}
 <div class="main-content">